liyan517/LYNotes/README.md

 ## Database Related Questions
 *Q1.
-How to handle replica lag?
+How to handle replica lag?<br>
-A. impact: is your business need required immediate read of updated data? for long term analysis -> no. why got replica lag: too many transaction for replica to keep up -> fix by scaling: data sharding. long transaction that take up server resources. fixed by application design to optimize query, control query timeout. reduce DB IO by caching slow changing data. base on business use case: strong consistancy: enforce the write transaction to be successful only if the replica catch up. and prevent read immediatly after write.
+A. impact: is your business need required immediate read of updated data? for long term analysis -> no. <br>
+why got replica lag: too many transaction for replica to keep up -> fix by scaling: data sharding.<br>
+long transaction that take up server resources. fixed by application design to optimize query, control query timeout. reduce DB IO by caching slow changing data.<br>
+base on business use case:<br>
+strong consistancy: enforce the write transaction to be successful only if the replica catch up. and prevent read immediatly after write.<br>